davevanveen/mri_coding_challenge/README.md

 This repository was created for a 72-hour coding challenge in which the goal was to improve MRI reconstruction with deep learning techniques.
 More details on this challenge and my submitted write-up can be found [here](https://github.com/davevanveen/mri_coding_challenge/blob/master/writeup.pdf).

+<img src="https://github.com/davevanveen/mri_coding_challenge/blob/master/plots/orig_v_blur_v_result.png" width="800">
-Below is an example slice of 3D volume from an MRI reconstruction.
-At left is the original image (left), the blurred image (middle), and the model result (right).
+Above is an example slice of 3D volume from an MRI reconstruction: the original image (left), the blurred image (middle), and the model result (right).
 As discussed in the write-up, there are multiple methods which I suspect would deliver improved model performance.
-<img src="https://github.com/davevanveen/mri_coding_challenge/blob/master/plots/orig_v_blur_v_result.png" width="800">

 ### Repository Overview

-In this table, task refers to each of three parts of the challenge: (I) DICOM I/O (II) Simulated fast acquisitions (III) Deep learning super resolution model

 File | Task | Description
 --- | --- | ---